Weapons in Star Trek: TR-116 projectile rifle

 The TR-116 projectile rifle is a prototype weapon developed by the Federation for situations where conventional energy weapons might be rendered useless by damping fields or other countermeasures.
-It is essentially a conventional rifle, but with a rather futuristic visual style.
 It is introduced in the Star Trek: Deep Space Nine episode "Field of Fire", where it is used in conjunction with a micro-transporter and a visual scanner headpiece to create an extremely potent sniper rifle.
 With the scanner, the shooter can precisely target people hundreds of meters away and through solid matter with no difficulty.
-Using the transporter attached to the barrel, the slug can then be transported during motion at full velocity, thus capable of traveling through walls and materializing within point-blank range of the target.
+Using the transporter attached to the barrel, the slug can then be transported during motion at full velocity, thus traveling through walls and materializing within point-blank range of the target.

 Phased plasma torpedo

 Phased plasma torpedoes can phase out of normal space-time to bypass shields, then phase back in to detonate on a ship's hull, thus making shields worthless against them.
-They only appeared in the PC game Star Trek: Bridge Commander.
-Shortly after the recovery of the Pegasus device, the phasing properties used in the design were seen as a delivery system for torpedoes.
-Since Borg ships are almost impossible to destroy by Starfleet's current technology, it made sense to their engineers to design a torpedo that could phase itself and enter the body of a Borg cube, causing devastating damage.
-However, reducing the size of the phasing coils used to accomplish an intangible state proved difficult.
-Further, the antimatter within the warhead had a destabilizing effect on the phasing coil.
-A new kind of explosive material was needed, and it was found using the principles behind the first observed Romulan plasma weapons.
-The installation of a high-energy plasma infuser would allow a torpedo casing to be filled with a warhead charged with high-energy plasma from the ship's warp nacelles.
+They only appear in the PC game Star Trek: Bridge Commander.
+Shortly after the recovery of the Pegasus device, the phasing properties used in the design are seen as a delivery system for torpedoes.
+Reducing the size of the phasing coils used to accomplish an intangible state proves difficult.
+Further, the antimatter within the warhead has a destabilizing effect on the phasing coil.
+A new kind of explosive material is needed, and it is found using the principles behind the first observed Romulan plasma weapons.
+The installation of a high-energy plasma infuser allows a torpedo casing to be filled with a warhead charged with high-energy plasma from the ship's warp nacelles.
 Warp plasma is highly unstable and can be easily detonated.
-Until recently, it was considered an undeliverable medium that could not be controlled.
-However, using a nanite-controlled trigger for reactant release now allows vessels to deliver a high-energy plasma warhead payload within a Mark IV torpedo casing.
+Using a nanite-controlled trigger for reactant release allows vessels to deliver a high-energy plasma warhead payload within a Mark IV torpedo casing.

 Chroniton torpedo

 Chroniton torpedoes are a unique form of weapon employed by the Krenim.
 The weapons phase in and out of normal time, allowing them to pass through ordinary shields and directly damage a vessel's hull.
-Though quite dangerous, their reliability is not absolute, as Seven of Nine and Tuvok (as well as Kes in the alternate timeline presented in "Before and After") find an undetonated chroniton torpedo lodged in Voyager's hull, which in turn allowed the crew to adapt the shields to withstand further attacks.
+Though dangerous, their reliability is not absolute, as Seven of Nine and Tuvok (as well as Kes in the alternate timeline presented in "Before and After") find an undetonated chroniton torpedo lodged in Voyager's hull, which in turn allow the crew to adapt the shields to withstand further attacks.